nuzcraft/broughlike/README.md

 3. doStuff
     1. if neighbors are all walls or monsters, do nothing
     2. if there is an available space, tryMove to that space is called
+4. tryMove
+    1. if destination is not passable, do nothing
+    2. if destination does not have monster, call move function + return true
+    3. if destination has a monster on it
+        1. if both monsters are not player or both are player, do nothing + return true
+        2. if one is player and one is monster, ensure attackedThisTurn is set to true, target monster is stunned, and target monster is hit + return true
+5. hit
+    1. remove hp from hp pool
+    2. if hp < 0, call die
+6. die
+    1. set dead to true, remove monster from tile, change sprite index to dead sprite
+7. move
+    1. remove monster from old tile, set tile for new monster, call stepon function
+8. Player.tryMove
+    1. tick is called
+9. Snake.doStuff
+    1. super.doStuff is called twice
+    2. if attackedThisTurn set to true during 1st doStuff, second doStuff isn't called
+10. Goop.update
+    1. if goop is not stunned, set stunned to true after update
+11. Dragon.doStuff
+    1. if next to floor space, consume floor and heal by .5
+    2. if not next to floor space, call super.doStuff

 ## Tech Debt